utsavtiwary04/sankalan/e_learning/catalogue/pricing/README.md

 ### Prologue

-Pricing is a complex and fascinating in online commerce - particularly at scale.
+Pricing products is both complex fascinating in online commerce - particularly at scale.
 Almost all of us are familiar with "flash sales", "exclusive coupons", "early bird deals", "bundle offers" and so on.
-Behind the scene each ecommerce platform has a incredibly complex (also operationally heavy) mechanism for setting just the right price to make sure the bottom-line targets are met.
+Behind the curtains, each e-commerce platform has a incredibly complex (also operationally heavy) mechanism for setting just the right price to make sure the bottom-line targets are met.

 We will explore some of the fundamental techniques and build the underlying system which is reasonably felxible and scalable and most importantly - fully functional.